-Small- and medium-sized antelope were recorded in the study area, and these species, amongst others, are frequently the target of subsistence bushmeat hunting.
+Small- and medium-sized antelope were recorded in the AOI, and these species, amongst others, are frequently the target of subsistence bushmeat hunting.
 Common subsistence hunting techniques include the use of snares (which is essentially indiscriminate) and hunting dogs (which is partly discriminate).
-Local subsistence hunters with hunting dogs were observed in the study area during the field survey.
+Local subsistence hunters with hunting dogs were observed in the AOI during the field survey.

 An escalation of bush-meat hunting is likely to negatively affect local fauna communities, with species like the Mountain Reedbuck (Endangered) particularly at risk.
-Subsistence bushmeat hunting is therefore regarded as a potential driver of change in the study area, which could impact certain mammals SCC.
+Subsistence bushmeat hunting is therefore regarded as a potential driver of change in the AOI, which could impact certain mammals SCC.

-An increase in on-site construction workers and contractors linked with the proposed Project may result in a temporary increase in levels of subsistence bushmeat hunting in the study area, and this will need to be correctly managed during Project implementation.
+An increase in on-site construction workers and contractors linked with the proposed Project may result in a temporary increase in levels of subsistence bushmeat hunting in the AOI, and this will need to be correctly managed during Project implementation.